mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Similarly, around -1700 a large group of Solomani exiles settled on Vincennes.
 The choice of that particular world remains a mystery; again, Vincennes was hardly the most promising prospect in the region.
 Conditions were tough enough that the colony died out during the Long Night.
 The legend of Vincennes continued to hold a strange fascination for the Solomani people, however.
 Another group of exiles would later claim it as their home.

 A Study in Denebian Politics Jehun is located on the trailing-rimward fringe of the Sabine subsector and therefore within the Duchy of Sabine.
 It is a garden world, rich and agricultural, but has a small economic base and thus little power of its own.
 Jehun should be able to rely on the protection of the subsector fleet but this is subject to the influence of the Duke of Sabine.
-The duke does not directly control the fleet’s deployments but can apply pressure for ships to be sent there or elsewhere depending on his own agenda and how favourably inclined he is towards Jehun.
+The duke does not directly control the fleet’s deployments but can apply pressure for ships to be sent there or elsewhere depending on his own agenda and how favorably inclined he is towards Jehun.

-Jehun is closer to important worlds in the duchies of Inar and Vincennes than the centre of power in Sabine and receives more ships from these regions.
+Jehun is closer to important worlds in the duchies of Inar and Vincennes than the center of power in Sabine and receives more ships from these regions.
 Its agricultural exports are of some importance to nearby major worlds - Thengin in the Duchy of Sabine, Kubishush in the Duchy of Inar, Northammon and Vincennes in the Duchy of Vincennes.
 In addition, as a border system, Jehun is vulnerable to the influence of Inar and Vincennes.
 Both have repeatedly attempted to gain control, if only to weaken the position of Sabine or each other.

 The local TAS feeds give a feel for local politics:
 1102-110 Magash/Sabine: Magash warmly welcomes the new Vincennes ambassador to the subsector capital.